This topic describes the basic concepts of Function Compute to help you better use Function Compute.

 resource plan

-The basic instance type of Function Compute.
-Elastic instances are suitable for scenarios in which burst traffic occurs and compute-intensive scenarios.
+CPU instance is the basic instance type of Function Compute.
+CPU instances are suitable for scenarios in which burst traffic occurs and compute-intensive scenarios.
 For more information, see Instance types and usage modes.

 cold start